 “Show me the money!” … Or not.
-Electrician apprentice jobs are entry-level positions, so it’s fair to accept you’ll receive entry-level pay.
+Electrician apprentice jobs are entry-level positions, so it’s fair to accept that you’ll receive entry-level pay.

-Look at it this way, if you went to college, you’d pay the school to learn.
+Look at it this way: if you went to college, you’d pay the school to learn.
 By becoming an apprentice electrician, you’re being paid to learn.
 Plus, it’s not forever.
 It’s four years (to be exact).